anaseto/gruid/README.md

 defines a convenient slice grid structure to represent the logical contents of the screen and manipulate them.

-The **ui** package defines common UI widget and utilities: menu/table widget, pager, text input, label, styled text drawing facilities and replay functionality.
+The **ui** package defines common UI widgets and utilities: menu/table widget, pager, text input, label, styled text drawing facilities and replay functionality.